Operator Overloading in C++

 Important points about operator overloading

-1) For operator overloading to work, at least one of the operands must be a user defined class object.
+1) For operator overloading to work, at least one of the operands must be a user-defined class object.

 3) Conversion Operator: We can also write conversion operators that can be used to convert one type to another type.

-4) Any constructor that can be called with a single argument works as a conversion constructor, means it can also be used for implicit conversion to the class being constructed.
+4) Any constructor that can be called with a single argument works as a conversion constructor, which means it can also be used for implicit conversion to the class being constructed.

 x = 20, y = 20 x = 30, y = 0

-We will soon be discussing overloading of some important operators like new, delete, comma, function call, arrow, etc.
+We will soon be discussing the overloading of some important operators like new, delete, comma, function call, arrow, etc.

 Quiz on Operator Overloading

-Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.
+Please write comments if you find anything incorrect, or if you want to share more information about the topic discussed above.